 Division 22 American Psychological Association

-(Amendments Ratified February 15, 2010 by an electronic and mail ballot of the membership.)
+(Amendments ratified September 19, 2018 by an electronic ballot of the membership.)

 Article I. Name